 Finally, most every elementary, middle, and high school cannot find enough teachers to meet the current demand, and future demand is projected to increase.
+Many programs require students to be in college for six years before they can become teachers.
 MCC is helping local schools by building a bridge from high school, to MCC, and then to Davenport University's alternative teaching track.
 By earning credits in high school, students can save tens of thousands of dollars in tuition and return to the district they graduated from as a teacher 3.5 years after high school graduation.